Signing of a tripartite Memorandum of Understanding on health and social services governance for Quebec First Nations

-WENDAKE, QC, Aug.
-30, 2019 /CNW Telbec/ - Although some First Nations health indicators have improved in recent years, a number of indicators remain a significant concern.
+QUEBEC CITY, Aug.
+30, 2019 /CNW/ - Although some First Nations health indicators have improved in recent years, a number of indicators remain a significant concern.
 Representatives of the departments and organizations concerned have agreed to work together towards a common goal.
 They want to strengthen the strategic alliance between First Nations and governments in the organization and delivery of heath care and services and social services.

 Today, the Honourable Seamus O'Regan, Minister of Indigenous Services; Sylvie D'Amours, Quebec Minister Responsible for Indigenous Affairs; Danielle McCann, Quebec Minister of Health and Social Services; Lionel Carmant, Quebec Deputy Minister of Health and Social Services; Marguerite Blais, Quebec Minister Responsible for Seniors and Informal Caregivers; Sonia LeBel, Quebec Minister Responsible for Canadian Intergovernmental Affairs and the Canadian Francophonie; and Ghislain Picard, Chief of the Assembly of First Nations of Quebec and Labrador (AFNQL) signed a tripartite Memorandum of Understanding as part of the AFNQL health and social services governance process.